INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

 This is a very good package, and people seem to like it a lot.
 It’s been a lot of fun.
 The Stratovarius guys are all right, and I know them from the past already.
 It’s been a good, fun tour for both for sure.

 Yeah, I squeezed that in because I thought it’s never been played since THE KEEPER, since the good old KEEPER times.
-That was the last time we were playing that song, and I thought it’s going to be great to have it in, you know, to play with this line-up, and it’s quite working very well.
+That was the last time we played that song, and I thought it would be great to have it in, you know, to play with this line-up, and it’s quite working very well.

 And then you have also added some more recent classics like “Handful of Pain”?